aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/managing-ranges/search-and-replace-data-in-a-range/_index.md

     Cell cell;
     do
     {
-        // Search the cell with value search within range cell = worksheet.GetCells().Find(u"search", cell, opts);
+        // Search for cells with the value "search" within the range cell = worksheet.GetCells().Find(u"search", cell, opts);

-        // If no such cell found, then break the loop if (!cell)
+        // If no such cell is found, break the loop if (!cell)
             break;

-        // Replace the cell with value replace cell.PutValue(u"replace");
+        // Replace the cell value with "replace" cell.PutValue(u"replace");

     } while (true);